QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Frequently Asked Questions

-Can I continue using QuickBooks Desktop indefinitely?
+Can I keep using QuickBooks Desktop after support ends?

 Will my accountant work with any accounting software I choose?